RTXteam/RTX/README.md

 ARAXi is that it is *not* a general-purpose programming language; it is purpose-built for the task of describing&mdash;in user friendly syntax&mdash;a knowledge graph manipulation workflow in terms of ARAX's modular capabilities.
+All of ARAX's capabilities are exposed through ARAXi.
 Using ARAXi, an analyst can:
   - define a small *query graph*; query for entities (e.g., proteins, pathways, or diseases) that match the search criteria represented in the query graph;
   - *expand* a knowledge graph, pulling in concepts that are related to